Career Ladder

 Giving an employee a plan that shows how they can advance is only a temporary measure.
 If a worker takes all the recommended steps and still goes nowhere, poor morale and turnover will probably result.

 This is not always preventable.
-If a company does not expand and/or if employees at higher levels stay put, there is no opportunity to proceed up the ladder.
-But hiring practices are also to blame; companies prefer to hire from outside sources about 80% of the time.
+If a company does not expand and/or if employees at higher levels stay put, there will ultimately be no opportunity to proceed up the ladder.
+But hiring practices are also to blame; companies prefer to hire from outside sources about 75% of the time.

 - Internal hiring